ubernatural/open-process-imaging/README.md

 You could likely get set up with all the hardware you need (used) for less than $1000.
 Adobe Creative Cloud is an additional $15/month, and Negative Lab Pro is $100 USD (perpetual license).
 This isn't all that bad especially if you already have some of the equipment.
 For those who do not have the equipment, I'd like to see a network of local friends who would be willing to scan others' negatives for a small fee.
 I have a suggested fee structure below for those who want to maybe do this for others - it is not lucrative but it is enough of an incentive to make it worthwhile.

 # Obvious Improvements
 Some equipment improvements would likely help with efficiency, and likely with overall quality of the scans.
-Thankfully the biggest factor is the macro lens; there are no improvements I need to make in that area.
+Thankfully for me the biggest factor is the macro lens; there are no improvements I need to make in that area.
 However, others are:
 1. Canon T3i --> [Canon EOS RP](https://www.canon.ca/en/product?name=EOS_RP&category=/en/products/Cameras/Mirrorless-Cameras) Mirrorless Full Frame camera body.
 Not a huge increase in MP but would improve ease of use for sure and may squeeze out a bit of extra detail from very high quality negatives.
 2. Smartphone backlight --> [Skier Copy Box](http://skier.com.tw/web/shop/shop_in.jsp?pd_id=PD1599461016799) backlight and negative holder.
 This would also replace the (admittedly awesome) Lego holder.
 This is the first upgrade I would like to tackle as it would have probably the most direct impact on final image quality due to the fact that the light is brighter and gives better colour reproduction.
 There are other options for backlights but if they're cheaper they're not worth getting, and if they're more expensive they're _a lot_ more expensive!
 3. Manfrotto tripod --> [Copy stand](http://skier.com.tw/web/shop/shop_in.jsp?pd_id=PD1600329566638).
 This is not going to give any improvement to image quality but would make setup and alignment an awful lot easier.